apache/druid/docs/content/design/indexing-service.md

 # Indexing Service

-The indexing service is a highly-available, distributed service that runs indexing related tasks.
+The Apache Druid (incubating) indexing service is a highly-available, distributed service that runs indexing related tasks.

 Indexing [tasks](../ingestion/tasks.html) create (and sometimes destroy) Druid [segments](../design/segments.html).
 The indexing service has a master/slave like architecture.